 We are a development stage company at this time and do not intend to establish internal facilities for the manufacture of our products for clinical or commercial production.
-To have our products manufactured, we have developed and will continue to develop relationships with third-parties that have established manufacturing capabilities.
-We are not a party to any long-term agreement with any of our suppliers and, accordingly, we have our products manufactured on a purchase-order basis from one of two primary suppliers.
+To have our products manufactured, we have developed and will continue to develop relationships with third-parties that have established pharmaceutical manufacturing capabilities and expertise.
+We are not a party to any long-term agreement with any of our suppliers and, accordingly, we have our products manufactured on a purchase-order basis from one of two primary well-known and established pharmaceutical suppliers.